alexpusch/blog/the-then-years-bug/the-ten-years-bug.md

 }
 ```

 There is a horrible reality hidden in this piece of code.
 The Cache-Control max-age is set to 315360000.
-315360000 seconds, 5256000 minutes, 87600 hours, 3650 days.
+315360000 seconds are - 5256000 minutes which are 87600 hours - 3650 days.
 10 years.

 What is Cache-Control?
 ------------
 [To quote Googles performance guide](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching#cache-control) "The best request is a request that does not need to communicate with the server".
-Cache-Control the modern method to customize the browsers caching policy.
+Cache-Control is the modern method to customize the browsers caching policy.

 This policy aims to help the browser to answer questions like
 * Should the browser cache a file?